-Have you considered a drag knife for your CNC Router?
+Have you thought about using a drag knife with your CNC Router?

 Drag Knifes are really handy for cutting soft materials like vinyl, cardboard, mat board, foam, wood veneer, leather, and many others.
 With flat sheets, you might use a drag knife to create some custom packaging for some product, for example, or at least to prototype the packaging.
 There are so many possibilities: